This page has been automatically translated. Please refer to the page in French if needed.

 Customs

-Traveling in Europe: how much tobacco and alcohol can you bring back?
+Traveling in Europe: how much tobacco and alcohol can we bring back?

 You are leaving soon in Italy and you want to return to France with some bottles of limoncello ?
 You bought several cartons of cigarettes in Spain?
-Be careful, especially in the case of alcohol and cigarettes, customs sets franchises, even when traveling in Europe.
-Service-Public.fr explains the regulations with 2 infographics.
+Be careful, in the case of alcohol and cigarettes in particular, customs sets franchises, even when traveling in Europe.
+Public Service explains the regulations with 2 infographics.

-Since 29 March 2024, the demonstration of the commercial character of a cross-border purchase of tobacco no longer relies solely on the quantity transported.
-This follows the publication of a decree of 27 March 2024 published in Official Journal March 29, 2024.
+Since 29 March 2024, the demonstration of the commercial character of a cross-border purchase of tobacco, alcohol or energy products is no longer based solely on the quantity transported.
+This follows the publication of a decree of 27 march 2024 published in Official journal of the French Republic on 29 March 2024.

 Infographie - Travel to Europe: table of quantities of tobacco allowed to return to France